rouvinerh/tp/docs/DeveloperGuide.md

 6. If the values are valid, the `GymStation` object is appended to an `ArrayList<GymStation>` stored in the `newGym` object.

-7. Steps 2 to 6 repeat until all stations have been added.
+7. Steps 2 to 6 repeats until all stations have been added.

 8. The final `Gym` object is passed to `output.printAddGym()` and a message acknowledging the successful adding is printed to the screen.